 Psoriasis: This is a chronic condition and symptoms are red, itchy, and scaly patches found on elbows, knees, trunk, and scalp.
 It’s incurable but you can manage the symptoms by consulting with a dermatologist and adapting to the cold weather.

 Rosacea: This is redness and blushing on the face and it can last for quite a long time.
-If you don’t take care of it, this can leave permanent damage to your skin and even your eyes.
+If you don’t take care of it, this can leave long-lasting damage to your skin and even your eyes.
 Cold weather often serves as a trigger so be careful.

 Chicken Skin or Keratosis Pilaris: This is a benign condition with dry, rough patches that have tiny bumps.
 It is often found on arms, legs, and buttocks.
 These bumps are either skin-toned or reddish, and become more noticeable in the cold weather.